yingliu1206/-Data-Science-Toolbox/README.md

 **Background**

-* Throughout this course you will be designing and implementing a Data Science Toolbox using Python.
-There will be 4 (or 5) major deliverables and required, supporting discussion posts.
-The first deliverable will be focused on designing the class hierarchy, building the basic coding infrastructure, and beginning the documentation process.
+* In this project, I designed and implemented a Data Science Toolbox using Python.
+There are 5 major deliverables, supporting discussion posts and 1 summary report.

 **Overview of Deliverables**
   1. Design